François Sébastien Charles Joseph de Croix, Count of Clerfayt

-François Sébastien Charles Joseph de Croix, Count of Clerfayt (/fr/; 14 October 1733 – 21 July 1798), a Walloon, joined the army of the Habsburg monarchy and soon fought in the Seven Years' War.
-Later in his military career, he led Austrian troops in the war against Ottoman Turkey.
-During the French Revolutionary Wars he saw extensive fighting and rose to the rank of Field Marshal.
+François Sébastien Charles Joseph de Croix, Count of Clerfayt (14 October 1733 – 21 July 1798) was a military commander in the army of the Holy Roman Empire.
+A Walloon, he joined the army of the Habsburg monarchy and soon fought in the Seven Years' War.
+Later in his military career, he led Austrian troops in the Austro-Turkish War.
+During the War of the First Coalition he saw extensive fighting and rose to the rank of field marshal.
+He is regarded as one of the most capable Austrian commanders of the French Revolutionary Wars.

-Early career
+Life

-In the Seven Years' War (1756–1763) he distinguished himself, earning rapid promotion, and received the Military Order of Maria Theresa decoration.
-At the conclusion of the peace (Treaty of Hubertusburg, 15 February 1763), though still under thirty, he had already become an Oberst (colonel).
+Clerfayt was born at the Château de Bruille in the town of Waudrez (now a district of Binche), in Hainaut, Austrian Netherlands (now Belgium).
+He was the son of Marie-Anne Leduc and Sébastien de Croix-Drumez, Count of Clerfayt.
+His father was a retired lieutenant-colonel who served as governor of Binche.
+Clerfayt joined the Imperial Army in 1753.
+He served with distinction in the Seven Years' War, particularly at the battles of Prague (1757), Hochkirch (1758) and Liegnitz (1760).
+At the conclusion of peace (Treaty of Hubertusburg, 15 February 1763), though still under thirty, Clerfayt had already reached the rank of Oberst (colonel).
+He was promoted to Generalmajor in 1773 and two years later, in 1775, was appointed Inhaber of Infantry Regiment No. 9 (Walloon), an office he held until his death.

-During the revolt in the Netherlands in 1787, Clerfayt, as a Walloon by birth, came under great pressure to abandon Emperor Joseph II.
-But he resisted all overtures, and in the following year went to fight in the Austro-Turkish War with the rank of Feldmarschal-Leutnant (lieutenant field marshal).
-In an independent command Clerfayt achieved great success, defeating the Turks at Mehadia and Calafat.
-On 10 November 1788, the emperor appointed him to the rank of Feldzeugmeister.
+In 1783, Clarfayt was promoted to Feldmarschalleutnant.
+During the 1787 unrest leading up to the Brabant Revolution, Clerfayt, as an ethnic Walloon, came under great pressure to abandon Emperor Joseph II.
+But he resisted all overtures, and in the following year went to fight in the Austro-Turkish War with the rank of Feldmarschall-Leutnant.
+Clerfayt achieved great success in an independent command, defeating the Turks at Mehadia (1789) and Calafat (1790).
+On 10 November 1788, the emperor appointed him to the rank of Feldzeugmeister, and he was successively awarded the Commander's Cross (1789) and Grand Cross (1790) of the Military Order of Maria Theresa.